Toll Collector

 What do toll booth collectors get paid?

-Asked by monroe about 12 years ago
+Asked by monroe over 12 years ago

 Speaking from a part-time position only, I started at 9.36/hour.
 Five years later I was around the 13-14/hour range.
 I never exceeded 20k in a year.
 No health benefits.
 Under our contract, full-timers received pretty decent benefits from what I gathered and also received first dibs on all overtime opportunities.
 Becoming full-time was not a frequent opportunity, and almost always came with relocation.
 I can't give you an exact yearly salary, though.